 - Address (Approx): 42500 Little River-Airport Rd, Little River, CA 95456

 You can also access this trail by driving through the park itself and then parking where the road ends and walking 2.4 miles through Fern Canyon to the Pygmy Forest.
-I have not done this trail so I cannot comment on if it is worth it, but it does make the hike about 6 miles round trip.
+I have not done that trail, so I cannot comment on if it is worth it, but it does make the hike about 6 miles round trip.

 A pygmy forest is created through something known as an ecological staircase.
-It begins with the formation of a series of marine terraces which are created by a combination of uplift and changes in ocean level creating a terrace,with each terrace older than the one below it and supporting a distinct association of soils, microbes, plants, and animals.
-Analyses of pygmy forest soils show low levels of macro— and micro—nutrients, and high levels of exchangeable aluminum, which limits the ability of plants to grow.
+It begins with the formation of a series of marine terraces that are created by a combination of uplift and changes in ocean level, creating a terrace, with each terrace older than the one below it and supporting a distinct association of soils, microbes, plants, and animals.
+Analyses of pygmy forest soils show low levels of macro and micronutrients, and high levels of exchangeable aluminum, which limits the ability of plants to grow.
 This creates a natural bonsai sort of effect for the plants in the area.

-Even with all of that said above, if you are going into the forest thinking you will see a whole bunch of bonsai like trees you will be disappointed.
-This trail is beautiful and I highly recommend it but to the untrained eye like myself I would not have known this was a pygmy forest if the sign hadn’t of said it.
+Even with all of that said above, if you are going into the forest thinking you will see a whole bunch of bonsai-like trees, you will be disappointed.
+This trail is beautiful, and I highly recommend it, but to the untrained eye like mine, I would not have known this was a pygmy forest if the sign hadn’t of said it.

-The trees in the area is small but there are so many different types of plants to look at it is hard to know how old they really are.
+The trees in the area are small, but there are so many different types of plants to look at it is hard to know how old they are.
 I would have loved to go here with a ranger so I could get more information on the entire thing.

-Also, as you wander through the woods you will truly feel along since the path is always bending around corners and there was no other people where when we were.
+Also, as you wander through the woods, you will genuinely feel alone since the path is always bending around corners, and there were no other people where when we were.

 Here is Amie standing next to the tree to get a sense of size.

-I really enjoyed this short and beautiful stop on our roadtrip, even if the small plants were lost on me.
-It is a great place for the whole family to explore and is a beautiful example of the non-redwood trees in the area.
+I really enjoyed this short and beautiful stop on our road trip, even if the small plants were lost on me.
+It is an excellent place for the whole family to explore and is a beautiful example of the non-redwood trees in the area.
 Feel free to leave a comment below and let me know if you have been to one of these forests.